-The allied health and rehabilitation services specialization will prepare an STU student to enter several health professions majors such as athletic training, physical therapy, occupational therapy, or physician assistant school.
+The allied health and sports medicine specialization will prepare an STU student to enter several health professions majors such as athletic training, physical therapy, occupational therapy, or physician assistant school.
 Allied health specialization involves identification, prevention, and evaluation of injuries or diseases with a focus on nutrition, healthy lifestyle, and rehabilitation.
 This program can prepare a student for over 20 different professions which comprise nearly 60% of the healthcare workforce.
 This all-encompassing specialization will allow freshman or transfer students an avenue to learn about exercise science, anatomy/physiology, athletic training, and better understanding of numerous health and wellness topics affecting the U.S.

 This new degree is tailored to healthcare master’s degree programs with a focus on requirements that will give an STU student the competitive edge needed to succeed in graduate school.
 This program is offered at a small private institution with a low professor to student ratio to ensure success.
 This program will provide all students with an internship within the profession of interest.